-- Chewing tobacco is packaged either as loose tobacco leaves; leaves compressed into a small, brick-like shape called a plug; or braids of leaves called a twist.
-A piece of tobacco is placed between the cheek and gum.
+Chewing tobacco is sold as loose leaves, braided leaves (called a twist) and compressed leaves (called a plug).
+It may be flavored.
+Chewing tobacco is placed between the cheek and gum.
 The saliva that builds up in the mouth is either spit out or swallowed.
-Chewing tobacco, which may be flavored, is also called chew, spitting tobacco or spit.
+Chewing tobacco is also called chew, spitting tobacco or spit.

-- Snuff is finely cut or ground tobacco that may be flavored.
-It's available in dry or moist forms and is packaged in tins or teabag-like pouches.
+Snuff is finely ground tobacco that may be dry or moist.
+It's packaged in tins or pouches.
+It may be flavored.
 A pinch of snuff is placed along the gumline, either behind the lip or between the gum and cheek.
 Using snuff is also called dipping.
-Dry snuff also can be sniffed into the nose.
+Dry snuff can be snorted.

 Health risks of smokeless tobacco

 - Heart disease.
 Some forms of smokeless tobacco increase your heart rate and blood pressure.
-Evidence suggests that long-term use of smokeless tobacco increases your risk of dying of heart disease and stroke.
+Long-term use of smokeless tobacco increases your risk of dying of heart disease and stroke.

 - Dental disease.
 The sugar and irritants in smokeless tobacco products can cause cavities, abrasion of teeth, teeth staining, bad breath, gum disease, receding gums, bone loss around roots and tooth loss.

 - Pregnancy risk.
-Studies have shown that the use of smokeless tobacco, including Swedish snus, may increase the risk of stillbirths, low birth weight and heart rate variability in infants.
+Using smokeless tobacco during pregnancy increases the risk of stillbirth, low birth weight and heart rate variability in infants.

-- Poison risk for children.
-The candy-like appearance or flavors of smokeless tobacco products make them attractive to children.
-Ingestion of these products can cause nicotine poisoning.
-Effects of nicotine poisoning in children may include nausea, vomiting, weakness, convulsions, unresponsiveness, impaired breathing and death.
+- Poisoning risk.
+The candy-like appearance and flavors of some smokeless tobacco products make them attractive to children.
+Eating these products can cause nicotine poisoning.
+Nicotine poisoning in children may cause nausea, vomiting, weakness, convulsions, unresponsiveness, trouble breathing and even death.

-Interventions that have been found most effective in research about quitting chewing tobacco and other smokeless products include the following.
+Resources developed for smoking cessation may help you stop using smokeless tobacco.
+The following interventions have been found most effective in research about quitting chewing tobacco and other smokeless products:

-- Behavioral interventions — such as telephone services, self-help materials, counseling or professional advice — can provide you with needed support and help you develop coping skills.
+- Behavioral interventions — such as telephone services, self-help materials and counseling — can provide you with support and help you develop coping skills.